High Resolution Photos by Kristi Jan Hoover

 Press HIghlights

-the dream-like reverie mesmerizes in the way banjo picking blends with a rich and ever-coursing swirl of woodwinds and piano.
+…banjo against a vibrant backdrop of pulsing rhythms and chamber colour…the dream-like reverie mesmerizes in the way banjo picking blends with a rich and ever-coursing swirl of woodwinds and piano.

 textura